The Linthicum Library will be closed from Monday, October 26 through Wednesday, November 4 for HVAC replacement.

 With Anne Arundel County Public Library’s 3D printing service, you are only limited by your imagination!

-Funding for the 3D printers at Crofton, Glen Burnie, Annapolis and Odenton Libraries was provided by Rockwell Collins and the Anne Arundel County Public Library Foundation.
-Funding for 3D printing at Maryland City at Russett Library was provided by the Laurel Racetrack Impact Committee.
+Funding for the 3D printers at Crofton, Glen Burnie, and Odenton Libraries was provided by Rockwell Collins and the Anne Arundel County Public Library Foundation.
+Funding for 3D printing at Maryland City at Russett Library was provided by the Laurel Racetrack Impact Committee (3D printing will return to Maryland City at Russett).

-- Visit the Information Desk at Annapolis Regional Library, Crofton Community Library, Odenton Regional Library, Glen Burnie Regional Library, or Maryland City Community Library any time from Monday through Saturday.
+- Visit the Information Desk at Crofton Community Library, Odenton Regional Library, or Glen Burnie Regional Library any time from Monday through Saturday.

 - Bring your .STL file on a flash drive.